 The key is to follow a walkthrough for at least the first 3 chapters, in which you have to make your way – weaponless – through areas loaded with vigilant monsters with great hearing and vision.
 For all I know, these pixilated bastards probably even have a keen sense of smell.
 They were that good.
 But after those first three chapters, I got better.
 And I got weapons.

 Before getting into my experience playing, here are two immediate tips for those that haven’t yet played it but plan to.
 For starters, there was apparently some major drama when the game was first released because it was in “letterbox” mode only for all game consoles, while the PC version had an option to disable letterbox to actually show you MORE of the widescreen image.
 That’s right, the consoles were given a letterboxed version that hacked off the tops and bottoms of the game on their already widescreen TVs.
-In an update to the game, consoles were now give the option to enable or disable letterbox.
+In an update to the game, consoles were now given the option to enable or disable letterbox.
 Because, you know, in an age of widescreen, cinematic televisions, someone may want to block out part of the picture with black bars.
 WTF?
 Just get RID of that letterbox bullshit.

 Next, there’s the control scheme.
 Without hesitation, switch from Type A to Type D. Why Type A is the default is beyond me because it is the worst.
 In fact, it shouldn’t even be an option.
 With type A, the inventory comes up when you press the right stick in.
 Guess what happens when you’re running in terror from enemies.
 That’s right, you accidentally push the right stick IN while you are jiggling it spastically in various directions to escape danger.
 You do not need to be tripped up by an inventory screen while in the middle of panicked fight or flight.
 Especially considering the game does not stop when your inventory comes up – it merely slows down, so you get to watch through the transparent background of your inventory screen as your character is mauled my monsters in slow motion.